top of page

 Food & Beverage 4

 The centerpiece of the dining experience here is the Sam Adams Brewhouse, located at the top of the stairs as you enter the ballpark.
-Open to all ticket holders two hours before and after the game, the Brewhouse features a seating area that overlooks the field, several high-definition televisions, an 85-foot-long Mahogany bar, and live music on the new Tiki bar stage every Thursday-Saturday.
+Open to all ticket holders two hours before and after the game, the Brewhouse features a seating area that overlooks the field, several high-definition televisions, an 85-foot-long Mahogany bar, and live music on the Tiki bar stage every Thursday-Saturday.
 The Brewhouse can also be reserved for private functions.

 Atmosphere 4

-Younger fans in attendance will gravitate towards the Planet Fitness play area at the far end of the concourse, while the adults in attendance will likely head to the social area outside of the Sam Adams Brewhouse.
+The Fisher Cats offer the typical minor league gameday presentation, starting with a couple dozen first pitches and continuing with distractions aplenty throughout the game.
+All your typical in-game hijinks can be found here, from grass angels to mascot races.
+Younger fans in attendance will gravitate towards the Planet Fitness play area at the far end of the concourse, while the adults in attendance will likely head to the social area outside of the Sam Adams Brewhouse, where live music is played before weekend games.

 Visiting fans looking for places to eat or drink will find no shortage of places in downtown Manchester about a mile from the ballpark.
 The Red Arrow Diner is perhaps Manchester’s most famous eatery, having been open for close to a century.
 It’s a favorite stop for politicians campaigning in the area and locals alike.
 Open 24 hours, it’s known for its enormous portions of comfort food and all-day breakfast.